hatchet-dev/hatchet-v1-archived/README.md

 ## Welcome to Hatchet!

+_**Note:** Hatchet is in early alpha and is not yet ready for production use.
+We are actively working on improving the documentation and user experience.
+If you have any questions or feedback, please reach out to us on [Discord](https://discord.gg/ZMeUafwH89)._

 Hatchet is a continuous integration and deployment (CI/CD) solution for Terraform.
 It focuses on making it easier to run secure and scalable infrastructure deployment pipelines without having to build those pipelines from scratch.
 More specifically, it offers:

 1. Remote execution of Terraform runs, such as `terraform plan` and `terraform apply`